 • Long-Term Schedule (LTS) - uses a SCUC optimisation to produce unit commitment advice from two hours ahead (three hours for the first day-ahead run) for a schedule up to 30 hours.
 The horizon of the LTS reduces as the time between the run and the end of the trading day for which day-ahead market results are available reduces.
-LTS is initiated manually and the exact timing of each run can vary due to the dependence on the availability of key inputs.
+LTS is initiated manually, and the exact timing of each run can vary due to the dependence on the availability of key inputs.
 The below table sets out the timing and rationale for the timing of each LTS run as well as the maximum horizon for which each run can produce results.

-LTS Run Initiation Rationale for Timing Maximum Horizon After 14:00 Day-Ahead Market results received; Updated renewables forecast available.
-After 18:0012 IDA1 European Market results received; Updated renewables forecast available.
+LTS Run Initiation 12 Rationale for Timing Maximum Horizon After 14:00 Day-Ahead Market results received; Updated renewables forecast available.
 Up to 22:30 on the next trading day.
-After 22:00 Preparation for night valley. next trading day.
-After 00:0010 Confirmation of night load valley and morning load rise; Updated renewables forecast available.
-After 06:0010 Updated renewables forecast available.
-Up to 22:30 on the same trading day.
-After 08:30 IDA2 European Market results received.
-Same trading day.
+After 18:00 13 IDA1 SEM-GB results received; Updated renewables forecast available.
+Up to 22:30 on the next trading day.
+After 22:00 Preparation for night valley. j After 00:00 14 Confirmation of night load valley and morning load rise; Updated renewables forecast available.
+Up to 22:30 After 06:00 14 Updated renewables forecast available. on the same trading day.
+After 08:30 IDA2 SEM-GB results received.